life-as-Sarina/Portfolio/README.md

-Me trying to make a protfolio
+Me trying to make a portfolio
 I've been coding for two months
 Idea: landing page with animation and links to various projects
 colorscheme: black, hotpink, white